 The mission of LMC's tutoring services is to assist students in becoming critical thinkers as well as independent, self-reflective, lifelong learners.
-Our outstanding tutors provide subject specific-specific tutoring available in various labs on campus, including the Center for Academic Support, the Math Lab, the Music Lab, and at the Brentwood Center.
+Our outstanding tutors provide general tutoring and subject specific tutoring available in various labs on campus, including the Center for Academic Support, the Math Lab, the Music Lab, and at the Brentwood Center.